ZT-HT/Clustering_minCEntropy/README.md

 To run the code on your data, replace X in demo_minCEntropy_modified.m with your data.
 To run the code on a different image, replace peppers.png with your image.

-Lines 27-40 display the original image and the segmented image and are not needed for the data other than images and should be commented for other types of data.
+Lines 28-40 in demo_modified_minCEntropy.m display the original image and the segmented image and are not needed for the data other than images and should be commented for other types of data.

 K is the number of desired clusters. n_run and sigma_factor in demo_minCEntropy_modified_Newer_Version and demo_minCEntropy_modified_Older_Version are the other hyperparameters.